Explanation of the occurrence of a chargeback, with a detailed breakdown by type and prevention options

 Chargeback

-is a process by which an issuing bank debits the merchant’s account to return it to the
+is a process by which an issuing bank debits the merchant’s account to return funds to the

 Glossary